-- The school-designated uniform consists of scrub pants and a scrub shirt of the appropriate colors with the school emblem.
+- 1. The school-designated uniform consists of scrub pants and a scrub shirt of the appropriate colors with the school emblem. - 2.
 A clean white or black long-sleeved shirt may be worn under the scrub top if allowed by the facility.
-School-designated scrub jacket is optional. - Hoodies, coats, jackets (except for the school-designated scrub jacket) or sweaters are not permitted. - Uniform shoes are to be solid black nursing shoes or solid black tennis shoes.
+School-designated scrub jacket is optional. - 3.
+Hoodies, coats, jackets (with the exception of the school-designated scrub jacket) or sweaters are not permitted. - 4.
+Uniform shoes are to be solid black nursing shoes or solid black tennis shoes.
 Shoes should be clean and must not have open toes or heels.
-Shoes must be fluid resistant. - School uniforms must fit properly with pants hem at ankle length.
-Pants should not touch the floor. - The only exception to the approved school uniform is for pregnancy.
-The student must have the maternity uniform approved by the faculty prior to wearing it during clinical experiences. - If the facility mandates, a school photo ID name badge must be worn on the front of the uniform.
-The name badge should include the student's full name and title of Student Nurse. - An ID badge must always be worn during direct or indirect care at the clinical facilities.
-A student who reports to a clinical activity without a name badge will be sent home and clinical hours missed must be made up. - White, black, or navy blue non-patterned hose or socks are to be worn with pants uniforms. - Undergarments are not to be visible through the uniform. - Hair must be neatly groomed and either short or tied back away from the face, so it does not touch the shoulders.
+Shoes must be fluid resistant. - 5.
+School uniforms must fit properly with pants hem at ankle length.
+Pants should not touch the floor. - 6.
+The only exception to the approved school uniform is for pregnancy.
+The student must have the maternity uniform approved by the faculty prior to wearing it during clinical experiences. - 7.
+If the facility mandates, a school photo ID name badge must be worn on the front of the uniform.
+The name badge should include the student's full name and title of Student Nurse. - 8.
+An ID badge must be worn on the uniform at all times during direct or indirect care at the clinical facilities.
+A student who reports to a clinical activity without a name badge will be sent home and clinical hours missed must be made up. - 9.
+White, black, or navy blue non-patterned hose or socks are to be worn with pants uniforms.
+Undergarments are not to be visible through the uniform. - 10.
+Hair must be neatly groomed and either short or tied back away from the face, so it does not touch the shoulders.
 Unnatural hair colors are not permitted (for example: blue, pink, purple).
-Barrettes and ponytail holders must be plain and inconspicuous.
-Headbands, if worn, must be solid navy, white, or a color matching the student's hair color. - Beards and mustaches should be clean, neatly trimmed and should not touch the uniform.
-Facial hair is prohibited if it interferes with required PPE. - Fingernails must be clean and well-trimmed, not exceeding past the fingertips.
-Artificial nails/overlays and nail polish are not allowed.

-- No dangling earrings may be worn.
-Two pairs of small post style earrings are allowed.
+Barrettes and ponytail holders must plain and inconspicuous.
+Headbands, if worn, must be solid navy, white, or a color matching the student's hair color. - 11.
+Beards and mustaches should be clean, neatly trimmed and should not touch the uniform.
+Facial hair is prohibited if it interferes with required PPE. - 12.
+Fingernails must be clean and well-trimmed, not exceeding past the fingertips.
+Artificial nails/overlays and nail polish are not allowed. - 13.
+No dangle earrings may be worn.
+Two pairs of small post earrings are allowed.
 No other body piercing jewelry (gauges, tongue rings, nose rings, etc.) is allowed.
 Wedding bands may be worn if permitted by the clinical facility.
 A medical alert bracelet or necklace may be worn.
-No other jewelry is allowed. - Tattoos are not to be visible at any time. - False eyelashes are not to be worn with the clinical uniform. - Gum chewing during clinical experience is not permitted. - The student will not be permitted in the clinical area unless in complete uniform.
-Clothing must be in good repair, clean, and unwrinkled. - Simulation is considered clinical time and clinical guidelines must be followed. - Student requests for modifications to the uniform must be reviewed and approved by the Dean.
+No other jewelry is allowed. - 14.
+Tattoos are not to be visible at any time. - 15.
+Gum chewing during clinical experience is not permitted. - 16.
+The student will not be permitted in the clinical area unless in complete uniform.
+Clothing must be in good repair, clean, and unwrinkled. - 17.
+Simulation is considered clinical time and clinical guidelines must be followed.